-Here, truth is an abstract noun.
-If it is clearer in your language, you can use an adjective phrase such as "what is true" or "the true message."
+If your readers would misunderstand the abstract noun truth, you can use an adjective phrase such as "what is true" or "the true message."
 Paul wants people to know the true message about God and Christ so that they can live in a way that pleases God.
 (See: Abstract Nouns)

-that agrees with godliness (ULT)
+that agrees with godliness (ULT) so that they can live in a way that pleases God (UST)